 Angela has been working in an educational environment for the past 15 years, from working with preschool, public school, and the last three years with Texas A&M. She recently completed a certificate program through Texas A&M University to help further her career.
 Students are her passion and being an advocate for any child/student who wants to succeed.
 She is a proud parent of three beautiful, grown children.
 In her spare time, she enjoys sewing, home decorating and decorating shows, and doing the little things for her own kids just to see them smile.

-Megan is a second-year graduate student studying Health Education with interests in bisexual health, health communication, and sexuality in general.
-She earned her Bachelor of Science in Health with a minor in Sociology from Texas A&M and served as President of The Sex Project for the 2016-2017 academic year.
-Megan is approaching her three-year anniversary with Health Promotion.
+Megan is a second-year graduate student studying Health Education with interests in bisexual health, health literacy/communication, and sexuality.
+She has been with Health Promotion for three years.
+Megan earned her Bachelor of Science in Health with a minor in Sociology from Texas A&M and served as President of The Sex Project for the 2016-2017 academic year.
 She is fascinated by science and research and aims to decrease health disparities through her work in the field.
-Megan loves iced coffee, interior design, McElroy podcasts, and hip hop.
+Megan loves iced coffee, interior design, the McElroys, Armchair Expert, and hip hop.
 Her projects include directing a review of our brochures and handouts, managing the website, creating graphics, and organizing the Wellness Spotlight!

 Allison is a Junior Allied Health major with a Women’s and Genders Studies minor from Houston, Texas.
 She is a member of a women’s organization, Texas A&M Legacies working to empower women in the Bryan/College Station community.
 She is also serving as the Director of Fundraising for Aggie Miracle, raising money for life-saving equipment at Children’s Miracle Network Hospitals.
 After college, Allison is pursuing a career in Women’s and Children’s Health.
 Allison loves bad karaoke, spending time outdoors, and her dog, Leonidas.